-We remark that a simple formula for computing the bigraded Betti numbers from the Con- or Int-GRI of $M$ has been developed in \cite{kim2021bettis}.
-A natural question is whether the GRI of a $\Z^2$-module $M$ over the zigzag posets in Equation (\ref{eq:zigzag posets in Z2}) is determined by the bigraded Betti numbers of $M$.
-The answer turns out to be negative:

-\begin{proposition} \contributionn The bigraded Betti numbers do not determine the GRI over zigzag paths of length 3. \end{proposition} \begin{proof} It suffices to construct a pair of $\Z^2$-modules that have the same bigraded Betti numbers but different barcodes over some zigzag path of length 3.
+The reverse statement does not hold. \begin{proposition} \contributionn The bigraded Betti numbers of a $\Z^2$-module do not determine its GRI over zigzag paths of length 3. \end{proposition} \begin{proof} It suffices to construct a pair of $\Z^2$-modules that have the same bigraded Betti numbers but different barcodes over some zigzag path of length 3.
 Let $a = (0,2)$, $b = (1,1)$, $c = (2,0)$ and $D = (2,2)$.
 Let $M$ and $N$ be $\Z^2$-modules defined as

 It is straightforward to compute that the zeroth Betti number for each module is 1 at $a$, $b$ and $c$, and that the first Betti number for each is 1 at $D$.
 For the both modules, the second and higher Betti numbers vanish.